httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 The URI displayed in a user agent's address bar is the only security context directly exposed to users, and therefore the only signal users can reasonably rely upon to determine whether or not they trust a particular website.
-The registrable domain of that URI's origin represents the context in which a user most likely believes themselves to be interacting.
-We'll label this domain the "top-level site".
+The origin of that URI represents the context in which a user most likely believes themselves to be interacting.
+We'll define this origin, the top-level browsing context's active document's origin, as the "top-level origin".

-For a document displayed in a top-level browsing context, we can stop here: the document's "site for cookies" is the top-level site.
+For a document displayed in a top-level browsing context, we can stop here: the document's "site for cookies" is the top-level origin.

 For documents which are displayed in nested browsing contexts, we need to audit the origins of each of a document's ancestor browsing contexts' active documents in order to account for the "multiple-nested scenarios" described in Section 4 of {{RFC7034}}.
-A document's "site for cookies" is the top-level site if and only if the document and each of its ancestor documents' origins have the same registrable domain as the top-level site.
-Otherwise its "site for cookies" is the empty string.
+A document's "site for cookies" is the top-level origin if and only if the top-level origin is same-site with the document's origin, and with each of the document's ancestor documents' origins.
+Otherwise its "site for cookies" is an origin set to a globally unique identifier.

-Given a Document (`document`), the following algorithm returns its "site for cookies" (either a registrable domain, or the empty string):
+Given a Document (`document`), the following algorithm returns its "site for cookies":

 1. Let `top-document` be the active document in `document`'s browsing context's top-level browsing context.